Wake, Rattle, and Roll: Cartoon segments

 After a short live-action skit, D.E.C.K.S. would turn on the television screen on his torso and display an animated short.
 There are two new Hanna-Barbera series made exclusively for this program.

 Monster Tails

-Monster Tails is about a group of pets who live in a castle in Transylvania with their guardian Igor Jr. (voiced by Charlie Adler), the son of Igor (Iggy for short).
+Monster Tails is about the pets of the Universal Monsters who live in a castle in Transylvania with their guardian Igor Jr. (voiced by Charlie Adler), the son of Igor (Iggy for short).
 Each of them had a similar personality to their masters who are in Hollywood making movies: